huijunwu/libgdx-ai-wiki/Behavior-Trees.md

 Basically, guards have the following properties:
 - guards are just regular tasks with the only limitation (introduced to keep things simple and clear) that they must complete in one tick
 - any task at any point of the tree can be guarded
-- guards can be entire subtrees
+- a guard can be an entire sub-tree
 - guarding another guard is allowed

 All the guard's properties mentioned above have positive effects on the expressive power of the formalism.
 Also, using guards effectively helps to reduce the depth of the tree, which as a result makes the behavior tree more intuitive and easier to read.